 - $50 application fee for Arizona residents; $80 for other students (fee waivers available)

-- SAT/ACT scores must be received by May 2.
+- SAT/ACT scores: must be received by May 2 if you choose to submit (test-optional)

 If you want to be considered for a merit scholarship, submit your application by the priority deadline in December.
 Along with the application form, UA only requires applicants to provide their high school transcripts .
 Standardized test scores (SAT or ACT), personal statements, and letters of recommendation are optional.
 Candidates for UA must also use the Self-Reported Academic Record (SRAR) system to provide information about their high school coursework and grades.